midepeter/tou/README.md

 The halfthing for this project is just for a (work queue manager sending emails) Enqueue the job to send email

+// Hack more to on the code
+// Implement a lampse

+//I do not need a websocket connection is the normal request should be done